AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 1. On the sender's client, create a message and send it.
 The message is sent to the Agora Chat server.
 2. The server delivers the message to the receiver.
 3. When the receiver receives the message, the SDK triggers an event.
-4. On the receiver's client, listen for the event and get the message.
+4. On the receiver's client, listen for the event, and get the message.

 ### Send a text message